Mesothelioma

 Survival Rates for Mesothelioma

-The mesothelioma survival rate is the percentage of people still alive a certain amount of time after their diagnosis.
+Survival rate is the percentage of people still alive a certain amount of time after a diagnosis.
+The five-year mesothelioma survival rate is 12%, according to the American Cancer Society.
+You may outlive this depending on your treatment plan.

 Mesothelioma Doctors

-One of the best ways veterans and civilians can improve their prognosis is by working with a mesothelioma doctor.
+One of the best ways veterans can improve their prognosis is to work with a mesothelioma doctor who specializes in treating this cancer.
+Find top mesothelioma doctors in the VA health care network below.

 Top mesothelioma doctors for veterans include: